Bruno Pelletier-Bacquaert interview – 2018 projects on brunojazz.com

 Bruno Pelletier-Bacquaert is a regular contributor on The Guitar Channel since it is he who has been supplying for two years now the excellent Jazz Lessons so much appreciated by the Backstage Pass owners.
 Visiting Paris for a few days while he is normally based in San Francisco, we took the opportunity to do this video interview to

-Improvising with quarter notes only by Bruno Pelletier-Bacquaert
+Improvising with Quarter Notes Only by Bruno Pelletier-Bacquaert

 We are continuing our series on “Blues For Alice” with a little improvisation exercise.
 Yes, we are finally going to improvise freely!
 However, the one and only restriction is that we are going to use quarter notes only...
 The challenge is to generate a flowing, uninterrupted, sequence of quarter notes-- while still outlining the changes.